631 Days of Working for Myself

 - If you have ADD read this Cliff’s Notes version instead.

-- I’m not kidding, read that book.
+- I’m not kidding, read that before you quit anything.
 I wish I had.

 - Write out a business plan.
 Trite, I know, but if you don’t have a business you can write a plan about – you don’t have a business.